Coronavirus: FAZ postpones Absa Cup after Super League cancellation | Goal.com

 “We look forward to a spectacular tournament next year.”

-It is not clear how FAZ will conduct the postponed 2020 tournament as well as the 2021 edition given the expected limited time then.
+It is not clear how FAZ will conduct the postponed 2020 tournament as well as the 2021 edition given the expected limited time.